resourceguru/api-docs/endpoints/bookings.md

-start_time | integer | For time-specific bookings - the time the booking must start, in minutes from midnight. resource_id | integer | The resource that is being booked allow_waiting | boolean | Optional: The booking will fail validation if it has to go onto the waiting list, unless this parameter is supplied and is `true`
+start_time | integer | For time-specific bookings - the time the booking must start, in minutes from midnight. resource_id | integer | The resource that is being booked allow_waiting | boolean | Optional: The booking will fail validation if it has to go onto the waiting list, unless this parameter is supplied and is `true` project_id | integer | Optional: The project the booking is assigned to.
+Pass either project_id or client_id, not both. client_id | integer | Optional: The client the booking is assigned to.
+Pass either project_id or client_id, not both. details | string | Optional plain text details for the booking.
 This will return `201 Created`, with the location of the new Booking in the Location header along with the current JSON representation of the Booking if the creation was successful.
 If there is a problem with the request, you'll get a `422 Unprocessable Entity` and get a JSON object explaining the validation errors.